-Just because it’s a pretty simple process (or should be if everything goes smoothly) doesn’t mean there aren’t things you need to do before you upgrade and important choices to make during the upgrade process.
-While a lot of sites are just pointing people at the installer and telling them to just download it and run it, we’re taking the time to give you some pregame tips and walk you through the process.
+Just because it’s a pretty simple process (or should be if everything goes smoothly), doesn’t mean there aren’t things you need to do before you upgrade and important choices to make during the upgrade process.
+While a lot of sites point people at the installer and tell them to just download it and run it, we’re taking the time to give you some pregame tips and walk you through the process.

 Note: if you want to do a totally clean installation and not an upgrade, please see our article How to Clean Install Windows 10.

-To check if your copy of Windows 8 is activated, press Windows Key +W to pull up the Setting search and type in “activated” to access the “See if Windows Is Activated” menu.
+To check if your copy of Windows 8 is activated, press Windows+W to pull up the Setting search, type “activated” into the search box, and then open the “See if Windows Is Activated” result.
 Alternatively, you can look under Control Panel -> System to see the status of the machine.

-To check if your copy of Windows 7 is activated you can click on Start Button, right click on “Computer”, and select properties.
-The resulting status menu will show if your copy of Windows is activated.
+To check if your copy of Windows 7 is activated, hit Start, right click the “Computer” option, and then select the “Properties” command.
+The resulting window shows if your copy of Windows is activated.

 Running the Upgrade Installer

-When you’re ready to upgrade run the installer tool, labeled MediaCreationTool, to get started.
+When you’re ready to upgrade, run the installer tool (named MediaCreationTool) to get started.

-You’ll first be prompted to upgrade the PC or create installation media for another PC.
-Select “Upgrade this PC now” to begin the upgrade process and click “Next”.
-This begins the download process which is a long or short affair dependent entirely upon your Internet connection speed.
+You’ll first be prompted to upgrade the PC now, or create installation media for another PC.
+Select “Upgrade this PC now” to begin the upgrade process, and click the “Next” button.
+The tool begins downloading the Windows 10 installation files.
+The time that takes just depends on your Internet connection speed.
 We zoomed to 100 percent in a matter of minutes on a speedy cable connection, but if you’re on a slow connection you might be watching the meter for some time.

 Configuring Windows After The Upgrade

-Now is the time to check on your apps, see if they survived the upgrade process (and update them if necessary) as well as to plug in your peripherals, check that all your hardware works (and update the drivers if necessary) and then get down to enjoying Windows 10.
+Now is the time to check on your apps to see if they survived the upgrade process (and update them if necessary), as well as to plug in your peripherals and make sure that all your hardware works (and update the drivers if necessary).
+You can then get down to enjoying Windows 10.